savi09/kickstarter-analysis/README.md

 ## Tab 4: Pivot_Date

-Tab four includes a line graph pivot chart to view the state of campaigns based on the date the campaign launched their project on Kickstarter.
-This chart can be filtered by campaign primary category and year launched.
+Tab four includes a line graph pivot chart to visualize the relationship between the number of successful, failing, or canceled campaigns and date the campaign launched their project on Kickstarter.
+This chart can be filtered by campaigns' primary category and year launched.

 ## Tab 5: Goal

+Tab five includes a table with the number and percentages of campaigns that are successful, failed, or canceled divided goal range.
+A line chart is included to visualize the relationship between goal range and chance of being successful, failing, or being canceled.

 ## Tab 6: Statistical Analysis